Momopey/cse-15l-lab-reports-main/index.md

 ___
 ##Testing terminal commands

+The `pwd` command returns the current working directory, the folder I am currently accessing.
 Running the command `pwd` yields `/home/linux/ieng5/cse15lwi23/cs15lwi23arw`, my home directory.

 ![image](pwd.png)

+The `ls` command lists all the files and directories present in the current working directory.
 Running the command `ls` yields `perl5`, indicating that only one directory - perl5 - exists in the home directory.

 ![image](ls.png)